Qerdandi/My-Game-Companion/README.md

 - Platform : PC

 **Description :** \
 This project is a rework of Space Escape, my first game : an escape game developed in 2017.
 The rework touches the code, UI, sounds and design, but the main goal still the same.
-In this horror game, your objective will be to explore an abandoned building in order to recover all artefacts therein.
-However, evil spirits rode, be careful, listen well, and eliminate them.
+In this horror game, your objective will be to explore an abandoned building in order to recover all artefacts therein and survive.
+However, evil spirits rode.
+Be careful, listen well, and eliminate them.
 With each attempt, the number of enemies, traps and knives as well as their positions change.
-Be careful, you only have 3 lives...
+Another thing, you only have 3 lives.

 <p align="center">
   <img width="768" alt="flee" src="https://user-images.githubusercontent.com/73184884/150544981-62638447-61a7-4903-823c-926b18096d85.png"/>